-DRESS (a life-threatening skin rash that can spread and cause ulcers in and under skin, mucous membranes such as the throat, mouth, eyes, and internal organs including liver, pancreas, etc.)
+DRESS (a life-threatening skin rash that can spread and cause ulcers in and under the skin, mucous membranes such as the throat, mouth, eyes, and internal organs including the liver, pancreas, etc.)

-- Akathisia (compulsive and unrelenting need to stay in motion, sometimes severe enough to induce suicidal ideation for relief)
+Akathisia (compulsive, unrelenting need to stay in motion, sometimes so severe as to induce suicidal ideation for relief)

 Common side effects of Geodon include: